Brain Scans Show Being Generous Really Does Make You Happier! I Love You Mom!

 "It is remarkable that intent alone generates a neural change before the action is actually implemented," co-author Philippe Tobler, neuroeconomist from the University of Zurich, said in a statement.

-Image result for random acts of kindness "You don't need to become a self-sacrificing martyr to feel happier.
+"You don't need to become a self-sacrificing martyr to feel happier.
 Just being a little more generous will suffice."

 So if we want to be happy should we just promise to be generous?
 Maybe.
 Or maybe it's not that easy.
 The research team still has many doubts about exactly how far-reaching these claims actually are.